-The Company's Waihapa-D, Waihapa-F, Waitapu and Toko-E wellsites were visited once in relation to the Company's DWI monitoring programme.
+The Company's Waihapa-D, Waihapa-F, Waitapu and Toko-E wellsites were all inspected on 4 November 2019 in relation to the Company's DWI monitoring programme.
 The main points of interest with regard to DWI consents are general housekeeping and any processes with potential or actual discharges, including any surface water runoff, and their receiving environments.

-An additional six visits to the Company's Waihapa Production Station (WPS), located adjacent to the Waihapa-F wellsite, were also undertaken by Council Officers.
-These included two visits for injectate sampling purposes and a further four inspection visits undertaken as part of the Company's production station monitoring programme.
+In addition to the programmed DWI inspections, Council Officer's also visited the Company's Waihapa Production Station (WPS) on two occasions for injectate sampling purposes and a further four occasions as part of the Company's Production Station monitoring programme.